-Site Development Plan is presented in Figure 1-2.
+Site Development Plan for Existing and Proposed is presented in Figure 1-4 and 1-4A.

 1.5 Process/Technology

 The operation phase takes place wherein the clinker material is transported through shipping vessels from international vendors.
 The materials are received in material conveying system at the port into the main clinker open holding area.